kseniabusquet/project-1-memory-game/README.md

 Project is _complete_

 ## Room for Improvement
-- Responsive  Design
+- Add responsive design
-- Adjust the page for mobile screens
+- Adjust the game for mobile screens
 - Add difficulty levels by increasing the cards quantity and/or decreasing the timer
 - Add multiplayer functionality